thomasabishop/systems-obscure/src/posts/nand-to-tetris-unit-one.md

 Whilst we could construct primitive computers with switches, the average CPU has more than a million logic gates.
-Controlling this number of gates with mechanical switches would be practically impossible and even if it were achieved, it would result in glacial processing times.
-This matters because the computational power of logic gates emerges from their behaviour at scale.
+Controlling this number of gates with mechanical switches would be practically impossible and even if it were achieved, it would result in extremely slow processing times.

+This is an important point because the computational power of logic gates emerges from their behaviour at scale.
 Collections of gates are combined to express complex logical conditions that are a function of their individual parts.
-For this to be possible, the output of a collection of gates needs to be able to be fed into another collection and this is very difficult to achieve in a mechancial switch-based system.
+For this to be possible, the output of a collection of gates needs to be able to be fed into another collection and this it would be difficult to achieve in a mechancial switch-based system.

 Instead of mechanical switches, computers use transistors.
 Transistors are
 semi-conductors: components that possess an electrical conductivity between that